SuvrayanBandyopadhyay/TensorPlusPlus/README.md

 The above method uses the bold driver learning heuristic (Increase learning rate by 5% if loss decreases, halve it if loss increases)

 # Additional notes
 Please feel free if you have any doubts, queries or suggestions.
 I'll be happy to respond.
+Also i'll be happy if you can report any bugs or improvements, for it means you've gone through my code